A Letter from the Grays

 As a result of this diagnosis, we were told there was a 1 in 4 chance our younger daughter, Gwenyth, shared the same genetic mutations.
 We immediately had Gwen tested and she too shared the same diagnosis.
 Once again, pure devastation hit.

 With a healthy diet and supplements, the girls remain strong.
 While Charlotte isn’t where she should be at her age, she is still walking, talking and smiling.* One thing has remained constant with Charlotte and that is her happiness.
 She loves her family and friends and greets everyone she meets with a smile.
 As parents, we never want to take away that smile so a cure is our focus.
 Our daughter Gwen is almost two and at this time asymptomatic.
 She loves her big sister and enjoys many of the same activities that Charlotte does.
 We are hoping to protect Gwen from the early onset of this disease by integrating both an Eastern and Western medical approach.
 There is nothing more devastating than watching your children suffer.
 Our definition of suffering has changed quite dramatically with this diagnosis and we are hoping to shield them from the pain that many children with Batten disease have experienced, paving the way for new outcome.

 Thank you for joining us down this difficult road to fund a cure for Batten disease.

 -Kristen Gray, May 2015

 *Editor’s Note: In the 10 months that followed the writing of this note, Batten disease aggressively impacted Charlotte’s abilities to walk unassisted, sit up without falling, and access her once extensive vocabulary.
-Since participating in the investigational gene therapy trial in early 2016, she is showing many reasons to be optimistic, but we know the road ahead will require intensive therapy and education to bring back was Batten has taken.
+Since participating in the investigational gene therapy trial in early 2016, she is showing many reasons to be optimistic, but we know the road ahead will require intensive therapy and education to bring back what Batten has taken.